Fennel Orange Seared Scallop Salad With Pignoli Nuts

 Health Benefits of, and How to Prepare Fennel

 To prepare, trim the fronds and root end, remove and discard the outer layer, then cut into quarters, and remove and discard the root on the inside.
-Those parts of the fennel bulb are very tough and fibrous to eat raw.
-If you are cooking fennel bulb, you can likely salvage the outer layer because cooking the fennel will soften it, but it is the oldest part of bulb, so using it or tossing it will depend on how tough it is.
-A larger fennel bulb will have a tougher outer layer.
-Once fennel is cut open, the exposed cut areas will begin to oxidize so be sure to store leftover raw fennel in a container in the fridge and use within two days.
+Those parts of the bulb are very tough and fibrous to eat raw.
+If you are cooking the bulb, you can likely salvage the outer layer because the fibers will soften in the cooking process, but it is the oldest part of bulb, so using it or tossing it will depend on how tough it is.
+A larger bulb will have a tougher outer layer.

 Instagram Tutorial: Fennel Orange Seared Scallop Salad With Pignoli Nuts